barek2k2/localize_multi_digit/README.md

 </pre>

 #Customization
-Right now the gem includes only Bangla,Arabic,Hindi languages configuration stuff by default but its possible to add your own languages to get the digit into your own language.
+Right now the gem includes only Bangla,Arabic,Hindi languages configuration stuff by default but its ofcourse possible to add to get the multiple digits into your own language translated.
 For example, your language name is wow, then add your maped digits 0..9 into the localized_digits.yml yml file like this:

 <pre>